 He has organised many matches, festivals and tournaments with local kids playing teams all over the country where they have benefitted immensely and have come away with great experiences.
 Tony continues to coach an under 16s team with the emphasis on fun rather than win at all costs.

-Peace Fields Project Ambassador
+International Projects Director and Peace Fields Project Ambassador

 Mick started adult life as a professional footballer eventually moving into teacher training giving him the perfect combination of football knowledge with an ability to motivate.
 He combined teaching with coaching very successfully in the UK, Africa and New Zealand.
 Working also within the FA structure in the women’s game he lifted the girls centres of excellence in Brighton and Cornwall to a higher level with an ultra-modern approach to the now recognised ‘4 Corners philosophy’.
 Setting up training camps for elite players in the USA followed and then working in Canada with university soccer and a National Development Centre.
 The English FA called upon him to do match analysis and scouting when youth teams travelled on tour and he worked to develop an Elite Youth training programme.